saurabhvmagdum/overjoyed-thing-7674/README.md

 # Automated Student Registration System

-This is my project repository of JDBC project and Core Java, MySQL and JDBC language is used in it.
+### This is my project repository of JDBC project and techstack like  Core Java, MySQL and JDBC are used in it.

 ## Roles for Administrator: